 From the bustling roadside town of Ouled Berhil views of the Atlas Mountains bathed in late afternoon sunshine are superb.
-Here we stay in a converted kasbah (a fortified Moroccan house) – a very quirky place with an old world feel about it.
-The hotel has a pool and pleasant garden to relax in after a tough day in the saddle.
+Here we stay in a converted kasbah (a fortified Moroccan house) – a very quirky place with an old-world feel about it.
+The hotel has a pool and a pleasant garden to relax in after a long day in the saddle.

 - Meals: Breakfast, lunch, dinner